cyclr/docs/pages/connector-authentication/calendly.md

 ### Get a client ID and client secret

 You receive a client ID and client secret via email when you [register a Calendly OAuth application](#register-a-calendly-oauth-application).
-Contact Calendly support if you don't receive these.
+This might take up to 24 hours.
+Contact Calendly support if you don't receive these values.

 ## Cyclr console setup